davidmalcolm/gcc-python-plugin/docs/basics.rst

       gcc.error(func.start, 'something bad was detected')

-   would lead to this error being printed:
+   would lead to this error being printed to stderr:

    .. code-block:: bash